ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 - Fargate — 3 tasks, ARM64, auto-scaled for load — 3 × ($5.83 + $1.28) = $21.33/month

-The break-even point, in practical terms, lands somewhere between 50,000 and 150,000 requests per day for typical web API workloads with Python or Java runtimes.
+The break-even point, in practical terms, lands somewhere between 50,000 and 150,000 requests per day for typical web API workloads on Python or Java runtimes.
 Below that threshold, Lambda’s scale-to-zero advantage dominates.
 Above it, Fargate’s flat-rate compute becomes more economical — especially on ARM64, especially if your functions have non-trivial initialization logic.

 The Decision Framework — Two Questions That Cut Through the Noise